 Besotted with the fantasy world of the Mad Hatter’s tea party in Lewis Carroll’s ‘Alice in Wonderland’, LeAnne Bunnell Interiors reimagined the cast of characters of the beloved children’s story through the fashion of 80’s punk fashion queen Vivienne Westwood.

-As if though at an exclusive fashion afterparty, the stylishly attired Mad Hatter, Red Queen and Alice, bold in Vivienne Westward flair, are hosted by Vivienne herself, at the head of the table weaving her Edwardian punk magic throughout the table’s fragments and ephemera.
+LBI envisioned a space fit for an exclusive fashion afterparty, with the stylishly attired Mad Hatter, Red Queen and Alice, bold in Vivienne Westward flair, hosted by Vivienne herself.
+Edwardian punk ephemera and small details are interwoven throughout the dinner table.

 Tartan and tulle, sparkle and shadow create a dark and twisty elegance for guest to share tea and cookies.
 Drink me.
 Eat me.